25 Unbeatable Things to Do in Saint Martin and St. Maarten

 On the way back, we swam ashore to Happy Bay’s nearly empty (nude) beach for a stroll.

-- Passenger numbers are kept to half capacity, so there’s plenty of space for everyone.
+• Passenger numbers are kept to half capacity – There’s plenty of space for everyone.

-- The crew is super attentive, topping up drinks and offering paddleboards and snorkel gear.
+• The crew is super attentive – They’re constantly topping up drinks and hand out paddleboards and snorkel gear when you need them.

-- The itinerary includes Tintamarre, Pinel Island (see #9 below) and Creole Rock.
+• The itinerary is spot-on This sailing, snorkeling and beach trip includes Tintamarre, Pinel Island (see #9 below) and Creole Rock.

-- It’s classy but also fun (attracting a loyal following of repeat guests).
+• It’s classy but also fun – No wonder it attracts a loyal following of repeat guests!

-Bonus: Sail between February and May, and you might even spot humpback whales out in the Atlantic too!
+Bonus: Sail between February and May, and you might spot humpback whales out in the Atlantic!

 Boat trips from Grand Case vs. Philipsburg